gotogsk85/fblike-post-localStorage/README.md

  This is just a mini application for demo purposes

-(Pending Task : need to update the friends-post-timer accoringly)
+(Pending Task : need to update the friends-post-timer accordingly)